onedata/onezone-gui-custom-frontpage/README.md

    using Onezone cluster GUI settings) and Onezone version string.
 A `div` element with `footer` ID.

-Note that all above elements must be present in the HTML file.
-Otherwise, the page will be malfunctioning.
+Note that all the above elements must be present in the HTML file.
+Otherwise, the page will malfunction.

 ## Examples